(414) 324-19 FIVE FOUR

 Do you attend the reception and/or rehearsal dinner?

-Not required, but if you'd like to invite my wife and I for dinner we'd be more than happy to attend!
+Not required, but if you'd like to invite us for dinner we'd be more than happy to attend!
 If you could please let us know in advance that would be appreciated.
 Please don't feel obligated.

 Do you accept tips?

 Again, not required.
-However, if you feel that I did a good job a gratuity is always appreciated.
+However, if you feel that we did a good job a gratuity is always appreciated.

 Are you also available as a DJ?

-Yes, I have had couples ask me to DJ at their wedding receptions.
+Yes!
+I have had couples ask me to DJ at their wedding receptions.
 Besides practicing law and officiating wedding ceremonies, deejaying is my "hobby job".
-And while there are many professional DJ services available, if you are on a tighter budget I can certainly provide you with an affordable package.
-Please contact me for more details.
+And while there are many professional DJ services available, if you are on a tighter budget I can certainly provide you with an affordable "all in one" package.
+Please contact me for more details. -Peter

 What is the process for booking your services?

 Please click on the "Booking" tab above which will take you to another page to download an information form.
-Please complete the form and return it to me along with your deposit either via snail mail or e-mail if using PayPal, Venmo or CashApp.
-Upon receipt I will send you an e-mail confirming your date and time.
+Please complete the form and return it to us along with your deposit either via snail mail or e-mail if using PayPal, Zelle, Venmo or CashApp.
+Upon receipt we will send you an e-mail confirming your date and time.
 Please note again that dates are held for three business days on a first come basis.
-If I do not receive your deposit within that time frame your requested date may be given to another party.
+If we do not receive your deposit within that time frame your requested date may be given to another party.

 Any other advice for us?

 Weddings are serious affairs.
 But, more importantly, they are also meant to be fun!
 Don't overthink it.
-The people you hire to help you with your wedding (i.e. officiant, DJ, photographer, caterer, florist, etc.) are all professionals who are well versed in what they do - including myself.
+The people you hire to help you with your wedding (i.e. officiant, DJ, photographer, caterer, florist, etc.) are all professionals who are well versed in what they do.
 Have fun.
-You will be in good hands.
-I promise.
+You're in good hands.
+We promise.